kxnwin/azure-cloud-admin-lab/01-setup/notes.md

 ## Notes

-Created an Azure account.
-I had to enter a phone number and card on file even though it's free, did not expect to have to do that.
-The dashboard showed $200 in credit right away.
-I set up a $5 budget with an 80% alert so that I could get an email before anything unexpected happened.
-Explored the portal a bit, looking at the Entra ID and Resource Groups in the left sidebar.
-Resource Groups was empty since nothing has been created yet.
+Task 1) Created an Azure account.
+One thing that caught me off-guard was that it asked for my phone number and to put a card on file, even though it was free, did not expect that.

+Task 2) Azure dashboard showed $200 in credit right away, which confirmed how they would provide the credit with the free-trial.

+Task 3) I explored the Azure portal a bit, reviewing the services that they provided within the left sidebar, more thoroughly with the Entra ID service.
+I noticed the Resource Groups service was empty as there was not one created yet.